-As a finance leader, it’s tempting to spend most of your time and energy focused on your organization’s top line growth.
+As a finance leader, spending most of your time and energy focused on your organization’s top-line growth is tempting.
 However, one of the most strategic ways to increase your bottom line is by managing how your company spends money throughout the procurement process.
-Procurement planning is so much more than just cost-cutting; it is the key to aligning your company’s finances with its mission, goals, and values.
+Procurement planning is more than just cost-cutting; it is the key to aligning your company’s finances with its mission, goals, and values.

 I lead the Buyer team at Ramp and we help our own teams, as well as our customers, save time and money on procurement.
 We've seen firsthand how much software pricing can fluctuate.
 A shaky procurement planning process could lead to death by a thousand cuts.
 While you’re focused on the big picture, lack of visibility and concrete procurement workflows could lead to bloated and inefficient spending that undermine every step toward your goals.

 The good news?
 It’s never too late to build a better procurement strategy to enable sustainable growth as spend resets.
 And, with automation, it might be a whole lot easier than you think.

 If you want more successful procurement planning, the single biggest improvement you can make is to consolidate your finance and procurement operations into a single platform.
 Visibility into your finances is essential to making a better procurement management plan.
 However, according to a study by Deloitte, “65% of procurement leaders have limited or no visibility beyond their tier one suppliers.”
 This lack of visibility is often because “73% of contract management processes are executed in silos” (Supply Chain Magazine).
 These silos mean finance leaders and procurement teams are wasting a ton of time hopping between Slack, email, and paper purchase order forms to hunt down the information they need, likely losing most of it and just giving up eventually.
 Sound familiar?